What can I do?

 Judy, Cynthia, Heidi ,Karen, Faten, and Marianne (Needles & Pins Long Arm Quilting)and the quilting guilds in Hemet, CA for donating batting and stuffing and fabric for the pillows!

-As of October 1, 2011 BCDIY 's volunteers have made and distributed close to 700 mastectomy pillows to the patients at the Comprehensive Cancer Center in Palm Springs, San Gorgonio Memorial Hospital in Banning, CA, and will be supplying pillows to the newly opened Loma Linda University Medical Center in Murrieta, CA., Michelle's Place in Temecula CA, as well as to local surgeons and oncologists.
+BCDIY 's volunteers have made and distributed over 3000 mastectomy pillows to the patients at the Comprehensive Cancer Center in Palm Springs, San Gorgonio Memorial Hospital in Banning, CA, and will be supplying pillows to the newly opened Loma Linda University Medical Center in Murrieta, CA., Michelle's Place in Temecula CA, as well as to local surgeons and oncologists.

 back to top